 Eating fish curry is a great way to get more Omega 3 into your diet along with healthy fats.
 This curry is delicate but flavoursome, with tender fish that has been poached in the creamy sauce.

 The coconut milk adds sweetness, the ginger adds fragrance, and the turmeric and garam masala bring the warmth and depth of flavour.
-Fresh lemon juice is added to the curry just before serving to lift the dish with a zesty zing.
+If you add a spritz of fresh lemon juice to the curry just before serving it lifts the dish with a zesty zing.

 You can serve this curry with plain basmati rice or coconut rice, and you might want some soft naan bread to soak up the delicious sauce.

 Fish and seafood are full of nutrients and most of us should eat more of them.
 Take a look at our Easy Seafood Recipes and see if you inspire you.

 This recipe for mango and coconut ice cream is so simple- there are only three ingredients.
 It is rich and creamy, with coconut milk instead of dairy which makes it suitable for vegans.
 All you do is chop up the mangoes and blend them with the coconut milk until the mixture is smooth and creamy.